 NKU offers this distinctive degree through the partnership of the College of Informatics and the Chase College of Law.
 You can complete the degree in as little as four years while gaining live field experience through the Chase Field Placement program.
-A description of the JD/MBI program requirements is available in the Academic Handbook (pdf) and the Sample Curriculum Map (pdf).
+A description of the JD/MHI program requirements is available in the Academic Handbook (pdf) and the Sample Curriculum Map (pdf).

 Who can benefit from this program:

 - Healthcare professionals hoping to expand their professional expertise and organizational leadership opportunities.